An Introduction to ENL

 ENL is an independent framework that permits analysts to establish rational economic objectives based on the goal of sustainable well-being.
 It is independent in the sense that it is rooted in the core realities of humankind and nature, and therefore has no ties to a specific economic system such as capitalism.
 If a similar framework had been developed earlier in history, it could have guided human economies for hundreds or even thousands of years.

-A framework such as ENL is indispensable for the development of a post-expansionary economy because it provides a firm conceptual foundation for the required economic changes.
+A framework such as ENL is indispensable for the development of a sustainable economy because it provides a firm conceptual foundation for the required economic transformation.
 Numerous thinkers, such as John Ruskin and E.F.
 Schumacher, have given us useful insights and nuggets of wisdom about rational economic guidance.
-ENL, however, gives these contributions a formal expression so that the ideas can be rigorously developed and effectively applied.
+ENL goes further by giving such contributions formal expression so they can be rigorously developed and effectively applied.

 A good example of the need for theoretical formalization comes from Gus Speth.
 In his book The Bridge at the Edge of the World (2008), he writes, “… there are diminishing returns to consumption as one moves from meeting basic needs to consumer satiation.
 And there are rising costs – environmental and social as well as economic.
 So consumption should proceed until the rising costs at the margin equal the declining benefits – and then stop.”
 As a broad statement this is commendable and accurate.
 But what precisely are the costs Speth refers to?
 What exactly are the benefits?
 And can environmental, social, and economic costs really be combined, as he implies?
 The ENL framework defines such terms, answers such questions, and develops a set of analytical tools to deal with critical economic issues.